unirakun/k-redux-factory/MIGRATING.md

     * **Now**: `import { factory, keyValue } from 'k-redux-factory'`
  - `state` created by `k-redux-factory` is modified to be less bloated when serialized:
     * `getState` selector returns a new shape, see [dedicated chapter](#state)
-    * all other selectors are impacted and should work as before 👌
+    * all other selectors work as before 👌

 ### State
 The state shape used by `k-redux-factory` is changed to be less bloated when serialized.